Frequently Asked Questions

 I introduced AAT - Animal Assisted Therapy - to enhance and compliment the therapy offered at Rachel Clark Counselling.
 Being around animals can improve a person's mental, social and emotional functioning: sometimes just stroking and patting an animal can have a calming and relaxing affect.
 Chester, my Golden Retriever, is available to be in session with those young people and adults who feel they might be benefit from his warmth and affection.
 Please contact me for more details.

 Do you offer counselling by phone or online?

 I usually work as a face to face counsellor but these are unusual times and for many, there's never been a greater need to talk, connect and be heard.
-I've recently introduced online therapy during these times of social distancing which will remain available throughout the Coronavirus pandemic.
+I've introduced online therapy during these times of social distancing which will remain available throughout the Coronavirus pandemic.
 After much time and consideration, I have chosen to use the online platform doxy.me to carry out online therapy to ensure I can work safely and confidentially online with clients.
 Please contact me for more details.

 Will the contents of the sessions be shared with others including schools, GP's and/or parents?

 All sessions are confidential whether I am working with a child, young person or adult and no information is shared with anyone else including members of a school team or parents.
 I will only breach confidentiality if I feel my client is a risk to themselves or someone else; if I suspect they are part of any illegal activity or if I am called before a court of law.